NVIDIA/TensorRT/samples/python/network_api_pytorch_mnist/README.md

 ## Description

-This sample, `network_api_pytorch_mnist`, trains a convolutional model on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and runs inference with a TensorRT engine.
+This sample, network_api_pytorch_mnist, trains a convolutional model on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and runs inference with a TensorRT engine.

 ## How does this sample work?